 F1 2024 Brazilian Grand Prix weather forecast - latest today from Sao Paulo

-Verstappen's team-mate, on the other hand, only managed an unsatisfactory P17 finish at his home grand prix last weekend, further prompting discussions about his potentially immediate replacement at Red Bull.
+Following a disastrous day for Max Verstappen in Mexico, Lando Norris ensured he took a 10-point chunk out of the Dutchman's championship lead, which now stands at 47 points.

-Whilst Lewis Hamilton and Mercedes team-mate George Russell may not be in contention for either championship this year, the pair both have fond memories of racing in Brazil, Hamilton always warmly welcomed to the birthplace of his hero, Ayrton Senna, and Russell reminded of his maiden win in F1, having stormed to victory in Interlagos in 2022.
+In the constructors' championship, meanwhile, Ferrari's recent resurgence continued, with the Scuderia now leading Red Bull in the standings and surely casting their eyes on McLaren, who are now only 29 points ahead.

-But how will the weather play out for the race on Sunday?
+But, how will the weather play out at Interlagos this weekend, and will rain hit the Brazilian Grand Prix once again?

 Brazilian Grand Prix weather forecast